 Be aware, that capturing the large-scale panorama, which has tens of thousands of pixels won’t last a few seconds.
 Sometimes you will have to wait even a few minutes (Pic.
 14).
 It depends both on the server capacity, your internet connection, and the real-time computer performance (CPU & Memory).

 The mechanism of this plugin is typical for capturing stuff larger than the screen – the tool saves the image screen by screen and stitches it to the entire image.
 It means, unfortunately, that if your computer is overtaxed during this process, the panorama won’t be done properly.
 It might suffer from repeated snips, unforeseen overlaps, and so on.
 I would inform, you that for the time of the large-scale panorama generation better is to leave your computer until done.
 Then you can be assured, that your panorama won’t crash in the meantime.

 When the panoramic image is saved successfully, you can do some edits before it goes onto your target directory (Pic.
 15).

 Another, very important thing, which makes particularly this screenshot plugin higher than others is the output filename.
-It’s exactly the same as defined in Urlich Deuschle panorama generator!
+It’s exactly the same as defined in the Ulrich Deuschle panorama generator!
 That’s amazing!
 (Pic.
 16).

 Finally, you can open the panorama and see it on a large scale (Pic.
-17) This 360-degrees panorama was made with 8x enlargement.
-Another one, underneath with the 4x zoom, the biggest allowed straight from the application panel.
+17) This 360-degree panorama was made with 8x enlargement.
+Another one, underneath with the 4x zoom, is the biggest allowed straight from the application panel.